 If you are only requesting Housing Accommodations or Emotional Support Animals within housing you may not need to come in for a meeting with an Accessibility Specialist.
 The DRC will reach out to you regarding your request, via email.

 Once you receive the email from the DRC, utilize the link provided to schedule your initial appointment with your assigned Accessibility Specialist

 The initial appointment is a 1:1 meeting between you and your Accessibility Specialist.
 You are vital source of information regarding how you may experience barriers.
 During this initial meeting, the Accessibility Specialist will engage in a structured exchange with you to explore previous educational experiences, past use of accommodations, and what has been effective and ineffective in providing access.

 Things to Consider for your Initial Appointment:

 - Disability documentation should be current and relevant, but does not necessarily need to be recent.

 - Some requested accommodations may require more detailed documentation to illustrate a connection between the impact of the disability, the described barrier, and the requested accommodation.

 - The DRC recognizes that access needs vary from course to course or as diagnoses and symptoms change.
 Accommodations are changes in the learning environment that remove barriers and provide equitable opportunities for accessible learning.
 Therefore, students should connect with their Accessibility Specialist on a regular basis in order to ensure that access needs are met.

 2.1: Requesting your Accommodation Letter

 Students will need to request a current accommodation letter each semester per course in order to receive academic accommodations.
-During your initial appointment, your Learning Specialist will review the process to request your accommodation letter through the DRC’s online portal.
+During your initial appointment, your Accessibility Specialist will review the process to request your accommodation letter through the DRC’s online portal.
 Students are responsible for requesting their current accommodation letter by submitting an Accommodation Letter Request per course per semester and/or as accommodations change within a semester.